JonathanStarup/doc/book/exceptions-and-errors.md

     - `FlixException` - a common super-type for exceptions caused by Flix programs.
         - `UserException` - an exception explicitly thrown by the programmer.
         - `MatchException` - an exception thrown due to an incomplete match.
+        - `RuleException` - an exception thrown due to an integrity rule violation.
         - `SwitchException` - an exception thrown due to an incomplete switch.
+        - `TimeoutException` - an exception thrown due to a user-specified timeout.

 A *correct* Flix program should never throw any of these exceptions.